Protocol to Re-Commence Mandatory Training and Staff Supervision

 Using a fictitious a large care organisation ‘Blueberry Care Group’ who are unable to undertake all training in full due to Covid 19 restrictions and with moving and handling training in mind here is an example;

-It is felt by the Directors of Blueberry Care Group that the most acute phase of the Covid 19 virus infection risk has passed sufficiently to enable us to re-start moving and handling training and staff supervision across the organisation to ensure we continue to meet our legal and moral obligations of health and safety to our staff and anybody else effected by hazardous workplace activities.
+It is felt by the Directors of Blueberry Care Group that the first acute phase of the Covid 19 virus infection risk has passed sufficiently to enable us to re-start moving and handling training and staff supervision across the organisation to ensure we continue to meet our legal and moral obligations of health and safety to our staff and anybody else effected by hazardous workplace activities.

 This protocol is aimed at all front-line care staff within Blueberry Care Group who undertake direct care activities with our residents.
 The purpose of this document is to advise all staff how Bluebell Care Group intends to re-commence our moving and handling training courses and staff supervision alongside the Covid 19 virus restrictions.
 It is our intention to have all front-line staff sufficiently re-trained and appropriately supervised by 30th September 2020.